 Each section comprises 10 -15 undergraduate participants and two trained peer facilitators, and focuses on one of several social identities – race/ethnicity, gender, socioeconomic status, (dis)ability, sexual orientation or nationality.
 Each class meets once a week for three hours.
 To maximize learning and the opportunity for meaningful intergroup dialogue, sections are created to ensure a mixed and balanced representation of views, experiences and identities.
-For example, a nationality dialogue will be half international students and/or immigrants and half students who are U.S. citizens.
-For this reason, it is necessary for us to collect information about our students social identities.
+For example, a race dialogue will be half students of color and half students who are white.
+For this reason, it is necessary for us to collect information about our students’ social identities.
 We do this via our Placement Form.

 The Placement Form asks you to disclose basic demographic information, to self-identify various social identities, and to rank your dialogue topic preferences.
 We use this information to determine what topics can be offered each semester and which sections students will be enrolled in.
 Because of Cornell’s enrollment structure and the change that happens during the Add/Drop Period, we do not know the topics or section assignments until the first day of class.
 All of the information in the Placement Form is kept strictly confidential and is only accessible to the IDP Director, Assistant Director, and Program Assistant.
 The information collected is used to create the sections, as well as compile demographic data for research purposes, but the information you disclose will never be shared or used for any other purposes.

 You do not need to disclose an identity if you are not comforatable doing so, but you do need to complete the Placement Form in order to obtain or maintain enrollment status in the course.

 Section’s full?
 Add your name to the waitlist.

 Complete the Placement Form to add your name to the waitlist.
 We will contact you if a space opens up.